linode/docs/docs/development/javascript/deploy-a-react-app-on-linode.md

 }
 {{< /file-excerpt >}}

-2. Restart your web server to apply the changes.
+2. Restart the web server to apply the changes.
 Use whichever command applies to your web server:

         sudo systemctl restart apache2
         sudo systemctl restart nginx